brainfoolong/better-battlelog/README.md

 All things what we ever have talked about are still here.
 Check this out -> [Forums for the one's who know what great times we had, and for sure, all the others](https://getbblog.com/forums).

+## Plugins / Themes

+Most plugins and themes have been developed by the community.
+The code for this is also in this repository and is still functioning for the extension.
+If you are a former plugin/theme developer and you want to remove your code from this repository, just contact me via [Issues Tracker](https://github.com/brainfoolong/better-battlelog/issues) or fork, remove and do a pull request.

 ## Questions?

 You can use the [Issues Tracker](https://github.com/brainfoolong/better-battlelog/issues) to ask me something about the past, the present and the future.

+## After party support

+This project took hundreds of hours of hard work and the project is already.
+But if you want to show some after party love, you can sponsor some virtual coffee/redbull, i will appriciate it.
+You can do this on [Patreon](https://www.patreon.com/brainfoolong) or via [PayPal](https://www.paypal.me/brainfoolong).
+But DO NOT forget the community behind this project.
+Most of them also invested much time and work.
+If you was an community helper and you want your support link here as well, than contact me.

 King regards, Roland Eigelsreiter aka Brain Foo Long